hashintel/hash/README.md

-# stdlib
+# HASH Standard Library
-Contains functions for the HASH stdlib
+[HASH](https://hash.ai) is a platform for building and running simulations, and the [standard library](https://docs.hash.ai/core/libraries) contains helper functions for simulations.

+Within the [HASH IDE](https://core.hash.ai) you can call a HASH standard library function with `hash_stdlib.[function name]`.

+For instance, to get the distance between two agents, you can call `hash_stdlib.distanceBetween(agentA, agentB`.

 ## Developing

-### TypeScript standard library

-We use TypeScript to build the standard library available to Javascript behaviors in HASH.
 To contribute, please install [npm](https://www.npmjs.com/get-npm), and run `npm install` at the base directory of this repo to get set up.

 Some useful commands: